snehasishrath/blog/posts/sample-post.md

 # Sample Blog Post

-This is a sample blog post written in Markdown.
-Markdown allows you to write content in a simple and readable format.
+This sample entry demonstrates how a typical blog post might look in Markdown.
+You can use it as a starting point for your own content.

 ## Features

-- Easy to write
+- Markdown formatting makes posts easy to write and edit.
-- Supports headings, lists, and more
+- Include headings, lists, images, and links to provide structure.

-Enjoy writing your blog posts!
+- Keep your content concise and engaging to maintain readers’ interest.

+Enjoy creating your own articles and sharing your insights!